-See Getting the message out for further information.
+See Part 2.3 Getting the message out for further information.

-De-escalation messages
+2.1.5 De-escalation messages

 Just as it is important to warn, it is equally important to advise community members when a threat has passed.
-Warning frameworks and operational protocols generally provide expectations on when a reduced threat message or all clear message should be provided.
+Warning frameworks and operational protocols generally provide expectations on when a reduced threat message or an all clear message should be provided.
 This information can be critical for community members and should be treated as a priority.
 When determining the need to provide this messaging, keep in mind that while a particular risk may have subsided, new or residual risks may remain, and these should be clearly communicated.

-Essentials of message construction
+2.2 Essentials of message construction

 The key elements that should feature in the construction of every warning are outlined below.
-A companion document to this handbook, Warning Message Construction: Choosing your words, provides further detail and advice to practitioners.
+The handbook companion document Guideline 1: Warning Message Construction: Choosing your words (AIDR 2021) provides further detail and advice to practitioners.
 Many of the essentials outlined below apply equally to other forms of public information and are not exclusive to warnings.

-The issuing authority
+2.2.1 The issuing authority